Kim Kardashian Is Considering Using Surrogate For Third Child

 While Kim Kardashian is obviously not happy with this recent revelation, she still hasn’t given up the hope of expanding her family with Kanye West.
 She’s still hopeful that she will be able to have a third child, either through adoption or via a surrogate mother.
 When her big sister, Kourtney Kardashian asked Kim if she would use a surrogate, Kim revealed that she hadn’t ruled it out.

-“I’m leaning more towards, I want to try,” she replied.
 “I always knew surrogacy was an option, and I didn’t think it was realistic, but now I think it’s the only other option for me.”

 Kim Kardashian isn’t the only Kardashian who has struggled with infertility.
-Khloe Kardashian also spoke out about her struggle to conceive with her ex-husband, Lamar Oden in the past.
+Khloe Kardashian also spoke out about her struggle to conceive with her ex-husband, Lamar Odom, in the past.

 Tell us, what do you think of Kim’s decision to use a surrogate to expand her family?
 You can sound off in the comment section below.